Faculty Mellon Initiatives

 3) EXCELLENCE IN SCHOLARSHIP: Manuscript Workshops

-Faculty members who have a book project, major dissertation revision, or nearly completed manuscript can use these funds to make significant progress on their project and/or complete the manuscript.
-Recipients may use the support (from $5000-$7000) in several ways:
+The manuscript workshops from last year’s proposals have been a great success.
+Four faculty, Ryan Bañagale, Andrea Righi, Sarah Hautzinger, and Jane Hillberry brought experts to CC for intensive work on their book projects.
+We now invite faculty members to apply for summer and fall 2014 who have a book project, major dissertation revision in the form of a nearly completed manuscript and who can use these workshop funds to make significant progress on their project and/or complete the manuscript.
+Recipients may use the support (from $5,000-$7,000) in two ways:

-- Scholars may fly in three experts in their fields (one of whom may be a publisher) and spend two days working on the manuscript.
+- CC Scholars may fly in three experts in their fields (one of whom may be a publisher) and spend two days working on the manuscript at CC

-- Scholars may spend two to three days meeting with an expert(s) whose suggestions, critique or skills will likely facilitate the progress or completion of the manuscript.
+- CC Scholars may travel to spend two to three days meeting with an expert(s) off campus whose suggestions, critique or skills will likely facilitate the progress or completion of the manuscript.

 4) CROWN Block Break Workshops: